-This is for both an article in progress, and for my book Writing Poetry: the haiku way.
+is an article in progress for my book Writing Poetry: the haiku way.

 Often when we talk to each other we don't feel the need to spell everything out; we have so many connections in common after all.
 It's partly the same with haiku, carrying that over is an effective device.
 Alan Summers

 "There is always the verbal equivalent of negative space in good haiku…" Violette Rose-Jones

 Here’s one from Jean Jorgensen from The Touch of a Moth: 35th Annual Haiku Canada Members' Anthology, page 115

 to another – fisherman

 Negative space needn't always be just the use of white space in breaking up the visible text.
 It can be the way that a haiku uses its two parts to approach a subject by not directly mentioning it.

 Haiku need not name the subject/topic directly.